-This was the third of five fragrance from Chanel's Les Exclusifs line that I recently added to my collection, it started with Coromandel, then Jersey, Bois des Óles, Beige and lastly, No. 22.
-Overall, I have mostly soft woody oriental gourmands in my collection, florals are almost absent, Enter Chanel...
-To me Bois des Óles is somewhat similar to 22, minus the aldehydes and with a creamier base note.
+This was the third of five fragrances from Chanel's Les Exclusifs line that I recently added to my collection, it started with Coromandel, then Jersey, Bois des Óles, Beige and lastly, No. 22.
+Bois des Óles definitely has a more floral opening than what I am used to as I have mostly soft woody oriental gourmands in my collection, and I enjoy venturing out a bit here.
+To me Bois des Óles is somewhat similar to 22, typical for Chanels, it is heavy on aldehydes, with a creamier base note.
 That base note consisting of Sandalwood, Vanilla and Tonka Bean with a hint of Vetyver is very soft and comforting to me.
-It makes Bois des Óles very versatile, I can wear this at home as well as to work because it smells sophisticated and elegant.
-Bois des Óles definitely has a more floral opening than what I am used to so I really enjoy venturing out a bit, and I enjoy how this fragrance develops throughout the day into that warm cozy skin scent.
+Unfortunately, the Sandalwood is not as prominent as others' reviews had made me hope for.
+Bois des Óles is quite versatile, I can wear this at home as well as to work because it stays rather close.
+I agree with several other reviewers that the lasting power of this fragrance is a lot shorter than some of the other Exclusifs.
+I received this as a gift, and I will gladly use it, but since it is close to No. 22 which I prefer I will likely not repurchase Bois des Óles.
 Beautiful classy Chanel spray bottle, 6.8 oz, retails for $210.
-Big bottle, but once it runs out, this is a definite repurchase.
-A word of warning to your wallet: I never paid too much attention to them, but now I find that these Chanels are addictive.

 Bois des Iles is a pure, clean, crystalline representation of sandalwood, set in a perfectly arranged bouquet of aldehydic flowers with culinary spices smoldering dryly underneath, perfuming the whole like the fragrant smoke of clean Japanese incense.